POET-Simulator/POET/README.md

 - `save_model_path` [*string*]: After each training step the current model is saved to this path as a .keras file.

+- `preprocess(df)` [*function*]:
+Returns the scaled/transformed data frame.
+The default implementation uses no scaling or transformations.

-- `preprocess(df, backtransform = FALSE, outputs = FALSE)` [*function*]:
+- `postprocess(df)` [*function*]:
-Returns the scaled/transformed/backtransformed data frame.
-The `backtransform` flag signals if the current processing step is applied to data that is assumed to be scaled and expects backtransformed values.
-The `outputs` flag signals if the current processing step is applied to the output or target of the model.
-This can be used to eg. skip these processing steps and only scale the model input.
-The default implementation uses no transformations.
+Returns the rescaled/backtransformed data frame.
+The combination of preprocess() and postprocess() is expected to be idempotent.
+The default implementation uses no scaling or transformations.

 ```sh